 7. Acknowledge that your happiness doesn’t rely on this crush working out

 “All I want is to be with this person.”
 “The only way I’ll ever be happy is if I’m with him/her.”
 These are thoughts you should strictly avoid.
-You’ve got to realize that crushes, by nature, are of the fleeting kind.
+It takes time, but the first step is to understand that someone else can’t make you feel better all the time.
+You’ve got to realize the following things:

 9. If you’re in a relationship, be honest about it

-When trying to stop crushing on someone when you are already committed, you might feel very guilty for developing the crush in the first place.
-However, it’s important to realize that you’re only human, and it isn’t too unheard of for someone in a stable relationship to start having a fleeting crush (“fleeting” being the operative word).
+When trying to stop crushing on someone when you are already committed, you might feel very guilty for developing a crush in the first place.
+However, it’s important to realize that you’re only human, and it isn’t unheard of for someone in a stable long-term relationship to start having a fleeting crush on someone new (“fleeting” being the operative word).

-If this conversation incites a fight, try to be empathetic in your relationship with your partner.
-It’s not exactly something you want to hear from the person you love, so it’s bound to hurt a little bit.
-Nonetheless, it’s one step closer to helping you figure out how to stop crushing on someone.
+- If this conversation incites a fight, try to be empathetic toward your partner.
+It’s not exactly something you want to hear from the person you love, so it’s bound to hurt a little

 10. Get busy hustling